 London’s best boutique hotels

 Tired of soulless luxury?
-Try this creaky Georgian townhouse in Clerkenwell cloaked in period charm.
-Think open fires, four-poster beds, clawfoot tubs and brass shower fittings.
-It’s ye olde meets luxe, with a location in monied but-still-artsy Clerkenwell.
-There’s no restaurant but Hix or St John around the corner are two of the city’s most reliably great eateries.
+Try this creaky Georgian townhouse smothered in period charm: open fires, four-poster beds, clawfoot tubs and brass shower fittings.
+It’s ye olde meets ye bouji, with a location in monied but-still-artsy Clerkenwell.
+There’s no restaurant, but Hix or St John around the corner are two of the city’s most reliably great eateries.
 Word to the romantic (and deep of pocket): the split-level Rook’s Nest suite, which has views of St Paul’s Cathedral, is perfect for popping the question.
-Single rooms start at £149 per night.

 The first trendy destination hotel to open in east London, the Hoxton has won legions of fans for its formula of great-value rooms in prime locations.
-Rooms tend to be on the small side but are cleverly designed, and you get free Wi-Fi, a cold morning snack and fresh milk in your fridge – all at prices, if you book in advance and stay at the weekend, that won’t break the bank (from £99 per night).
-A branch in Holborn followed; Amsterdam opened last year, Paris and NYC in 2017.
-Southwark will follow in 2018.
+Rooms tend to be on the small side but are cleverly designed and you get free wi-fi, a 'light breakfast' package and fresh milk in your fridge.
+All this for a price that – if you book in advance – won’t break the bank.

 The UK branch of the American indie chain continues to buzz.
-It’s slap bang in the middle of the action on Shoreditch High Street, with a nattily designed restaurant, Hoi Polloi, on the ground floor and a club in the basement which has pulled off the rarest of tricks: being a hotel club that’s actually cool rather than full of suits and foreign aristocracy.
-Rooms are full of urban artisan touches, decently proportioned, and, given the proximity to the City, reasonable (from £155 per night).
+It’s slap-bang in the middle of the action on Shoreditch High Street, with a nattily designed restaurant, Hoi Polloi, on the ground floor and a club in the basement which has pulled off the rarest of tricks: being a hotel club that’s actually cool rather than full of suits and stuck-up foreign poshos.
+Rooms are full of urban artisan touches, decently proportioned, and, given the proximity to the City, reasonably priced.

-The first thing you’ll hear about the Portobello Hotel is that Johnny Depp and Kate Moss once filled one of the bathtubs with champagne.
+The first thing you’ll hear about the Portobello Hotel is that Johnny Depp and Kate Moss once filled one of its bathtubs with champagne.
 Which obviously sounds like a hoot, but there’s plenty to recommend the classy-quirky Victorian conversion besides that.
-Just a quick dash from Portobello Road market, the vibe here is cosy and homely, well equipped rather than design-ey, so you can expect flatscreen TVs and Wi-FI along with a sumptuous lounge, the odd four-poster bed and, of course, those lovely Victorian freestanding bathtubs.
-Doubles from £156 per night.
+Just a quick dash from Portobello Road market, the vibe here is cosy and homely, well equipped rather than designy, so you can expect flatscreen TVs and wi-fi along with a sumptuous lounge, the odd four-poster bed and, of course, those lovely Victorian freestanding bathtubs.

 Find more London hotel inspiration